jxloveh/python_novel_wordcount/README.md

 # python_novel_wordcount

-## A word count activity of Louisa May Alcott's novels using Python
+## A word count activity of seven of Louisa May Alcott's novels using Python

 I recently went to see the movie Little Women (2019) which seemed to have perfectly reproduced the classical novel Little Women by Louisa May Alcott.
 I personally found every bit of the movie beautiful.
 I especially enjoyed the characters' dialogues, and I later learned some of the actual sentences from the novel had been borrowed in filming this movie.